Government Shutdowns(Hour 2)

 Dobbs abortion.

-Hey, that's a political process, which has turned out really well.
+Hey, that's a political process, which is turning out really well.

 Barrett, thank you very much.